Leslie Frise

 Leslie George Frise FRAeS (2 July 1895 – 26 September 1979) was a British aerospace engineer and aircraft designer; he designed the Type 156 Bristol Beaufighter.
 He was involved in the development of aircraft and gun-turret hydraulic systems.

 Early life

 Frise was born in Bristol, Gloucestershire, an area which is now known as South Gloucestershire.
+He was the son of William George Frise and Alice Cecilia Avery, of Hillside in Westbury-on-Trym, part of Barton Regis Rural District.
+In November 1887 his parents took part in the same production of Boots at the Swan by Charles Selby.

 He was educated at Bristol Grammar School and gained a BSc degree in Mechanical Engineering from the University of Bristol.
+He had gained a Merchant Venturers scholarship in September 1912.
+He was awarded a second class degree in July 1915.

 Early in First World War he served in the Royal Naval Air Service (RNAS).

+His father died on Sunday 19 December 1943, and was buried at Canford Cemetery.
+His father was born in 1868 in Yetminster in north-west Dorset, south of Yeovil, the son of William Frise and Harriett King.
+The Frise family originated from Devon.

 Boulton Paul Aircraft

 In 1915 he started Boulton Paul Aircraft's first aircraft factory at Mousehold Heath, Norwich to make 100 Sopwith Camels.
 The company was previously a general manufacturing firm that had begun in 1873.

 Bristol Aeroplane Company

 In August 1915, Frank Barnwell rejoined Bristol Aeroplane Company and was looking for an assistant.
 He interviewed Leslie Frise and employed him in 1916; Frank Barnwell would become one of Bristol's main aircraft designers until his death on 2 August 1938 in an aviation accident.
 Barnwell developed the 1916 Bristol F.2 Fighter with Frise's assistance.

 He invented the Frise aileron, also known as the slotted aileron, in 1921, which is designed to counteract adverse yaw, which won him the Royal Aeronautical Society's Wakefield Gold Medal (for advances in aviation safety) awarded on 30 May 1933.
 The Frise aileron has an effect on parasitic drag so that the total drag on both wings is the same when an aircraft executes a roll.

 In 1934 he developed, with Frank Barnwell, the Bristol Type 143, a monoplane with retractable undercarriage; only one prototype was made.

 In 1936, when Barnwell became chief engineer, Frise became chief designer.

+He was interviewed on the BBC Forces Programme at 8pm on Monday 25 May 1942.
+He left as designer on Wednesday 28 July 1943, becoming chief engineer.

 He worked for 32 years for Bristol retiring, as chief engineer, in 1946 on grounds of ill health.